And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 I live in small town USA now.

-And they're they're well placed, the people are well distributed, and they go into the Islamic fundamentals, they go into our jails down here, and they convert the people that are sitting in the jails.
+They go into our jails down here, and they convert the people that are sitting in the jails.

-And they go in, and the reason I know this is because I knew somebody that had gone in because they had DUI, and um they told me.
+And they go in, and the reason I know this is because I knew somebody that had gone in because they had DUI, and they told me.

-They said you couldn't believe it.
+They said, you couldn't believe it.

-They come in and they you know, they sit down and they pray and they convert these people, and you know, these they're they're building a whole army of people.
+They come in and they, you know, they sit down and they pray and they convert these people.

 And it's just amazing that people are just not aware of what's really happening in this country.

-And you know, in fact, I think one of the mistakes we made, and Bush was right on this as well, was the Dubai ports deal.
+In fact, I think one of the mistakes we made, and Bush was right on this as well, was the Dubai ports deal.

 That was a slap in the face to the moderate movement there.